Sheztor/countDeadAnts/README.md

 * In CMD or a terminal, navigate to the directory where the code file "main.js" is located
   * Execute the command `node main.js`

+### Execution in Visual Studio Code

+Note: Have Visual Studio Code installed.
+You can download it here [VScode](https://code.visualstudio.com/download) (according to your operating system)

+* Open the file in Visual Studio Code
+* Go to the Debug section
+* Click on Run and Debug